MicrosoftEdge/WebView2Feedback/specs/WebResourceResponseReceived.md

         // ...

         /// Add an event handler for the WebResourceResponseReceived event.
-        /// WebResourceResponseReceived event fires after the WebView has received
+        /// WebResourceResponseReceived event is raised after the WebView has received
         /// and processed the response for a WebResource request.
 The event args
-        /// include the WebResourceRequest as sent by the wire and WebResourceResponse
+        /// include the WebResourceRequest as committed and the WebResourceResponse
         /// received, including any additional headers added by the network stack that
         /// were not be included as part of the associated WebResourceRequested event,
         /// such as Authentication headers.